 Bhago Basanthi by Rajeswara Rao A | Photo: Dhoomimal Gallery

-A Rajeswara Rao’s first solo show, ‘Satirical Symphony’, presented by Dhoomimal Gallery and Art Magnum, shows how people have always been his muses
+A Rajeswara Rao’s solo show, ‘Satirical Symphony’, presented by Dhoomimal Gallery and Art Magnum, shows how people have always been his muses

 At the opening of A. Rajeswara Rao’s solo exhibition, ‘Satirical Symphony’, at the Visual Arts Gallery in New Delhi recently, guests were greeted with red roses by young people dressed rather strangely.
 They wore gaudy clothes, though one should steer clear of judging people by their clothes.
 Most importantly, they wore garish and loud makeup, and rather large sunglasses — not ‘stunna shades’ but loud enough to catch everyone’s attention — inside a covered venue past sundown.